cvishnu007/cli-pokedex/README.md

 # CLI Pokédex

 A simple Python command-line Pokédex tool that fetches and displays data about any Pokémon using the [PokeAPI](https://pokeapi.co/).
-It includes stats, evolution details, type advantages/weaknesses, and categorized moves.
+It includes stats, evolution details, type advantages/weaknesses

 ---